MichaelCurrin/code-cookbook/recipes/shell/install-os.md

 1. Open the program
 1. Select the ISO file.
 1. Choose the lowest burn speed - this reduces the chance of corruption.

+## 4. Boot up and install

+Insert your DVD or USB drive into the target machine and start it.

+Follow the prompts.

+You may choose to boot in the OS without actually persisting any changes.
+This is convenient for trying out without committing.

+If you want, follow the prompts to install the OS to the machine.
+You'll be asked if you want to use a partition (keeping the existing OS and allowing dual-boot) or to overwrite the entire machine with the new OS.

+At some point you'll be asked to reboot your machine to complete the installation.
+You might want to remove your storage media just before doing this, as you don't need it anymore.